syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 ## Selection

-The `TreeView` allows selecting the item by setting the `SelectionMode` property.
+The `TreeView` allows selecting the item by setting the [SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionMode) property.
 Set the `SelectionMode` property to single, single-deselect, multiple, extended and none based on the requirements.
-Informations about the selected item can be tracked using the `SelectedItem`, `CurrentItem` and `SelectedItems` properties.
+Informations about the selected item can be tracked using the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItem), [CurrentItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_CurrentItem) and [SelectedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectedItems) properties.
 Also, `TreeView` provides key board navigation support in WinUI and MacCatalyst platform.

 It also allows changing the selection highlight color by using the `SelectionBackground` property.
 Additionally, for unbound mode, you can change the selection foreground color of the text by using the `SelectionForeground` property.

-The selection operations can be handled with the help of `SelectionChanging` and `SelectionChanged` events.
+The selection operations can be handled with the help of [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionChanged) events.

 {% tabs %}
 {% highlight xaml hl_lines="8 9 10" %}